sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/180 - regex.md

 - Regular expressions are also supported in **anchor** matches.
 For an example, see the [Passthrough method](doc:passthrough).

-- If the target data contains separator characters (for example, dashes in a phone number) then the  [Split method](doc:split) is an alternative to the Regex method.
+- If the target data contains separator characters (for example, whitespaces in a credit card number) then you can use the  [Split method](doc:split) as an alternative to the Regex method.